Chewing gum found in 'wine' bottle bought in Liverpool

 Officers from Liverpool Trading Standards Alcohol and Tobacco Unit (ATU) have visited more than 100 premises in the city and urged people to be vigilant.

-Councillor Tim Beaumont, assistant cabinet member for environment and climate change, said: "At this stage, until we have the results of the analysis, we do not know if the substances in the bottle will have any effects on people's health - hopefully it will prove to be just unpleasant but harmless."'Could escalate'
+Councillor Tim Beaumont, assistant cabinet member for environment and climate change, said: "At this stage, until we have the results of the analysis, we do not know if the substances in the bottle will have any effects on people's health - hopefully it will prove to be just unpleasant but harmless."

 Gary Baskott, ATU manager, said: "The 'wine' was on sale in an area of Liverpool which already suffers high levels of health inequalities and alcohol related anti-social behaviour.